Skip to main content

 2 mentions Positive Neutral Negative

-• “Holding block and then spamming light attack makes you perform a light attack that gets canceled by a block, which looks hilarious.”
+• “Holding block and then spamming light attack makes you perform light attack which gets canceled by a block, which looks funny.”

 Skip Game Offers